Southside Elementary School

 Tips for A Successful School Year

-• Provide a quiet place and a consistent time to do homework.
-Support your child in homework efforts but refrain from doing the homework.
+- Provide a quiet place and a consistent time to do homework.
+Please help and support your child in homework efforts, but refrain from doing homework for your child.

-• Help your child learn his address and telephone number.
+- Help your child learn his birthday, address, and telephone number(s).

-• Guide and monitor your child’s television viewing and computer use.
+- Guide and monitor your child’s television viewing and computer/technology use.

-• Establish a bedtime routine and require your child to be in bed on time every school night.
+- Establish a bedtime routine and require your child to be in bed on time on school nights.

-• Write your child’s name on the inside of all personal items brought to school such as coats, hats, gloves, sweaters, lunchboxes, etc.
+- Write your child’s first and last name on the inside of all personal items brought to school, such as backpacks, books, coats, hats, gloves, sweaters, lunchboxes, etc.

 Absences/Attendance

-• Four unexcused absences – the attendance team will meet with the student.
+➢ 4 unexcused absences– The attendance team will meet with the student and/or parent/guardian.

-• Six unexcused absences – a plan will be developed with the parent to determine if more support and/or interventions are needed.
+➢ 5 unexcused absences*– An attendance plan will be developed.
+This may be done by phone conference, virtually, or in-person with the student and parent/guardian to determine if more support and/or interventions are needed.

-Tardiness shall be considered excused for reasons consistent with those for which an excused absence is granted.
+When late arrival is necessary, written verification stating reasons for such shall be presented upon arrival.
+Tardiness will be considered excused for reasons consistent with those for which an excused absence is granted.
 Students are not considered tardy when the bus arrives late.
-A pattern of absences, late arrivals, and/or early dismissals may be questioned by school officials when there is a reason to suspect forgery or a misrepresentation of facts exists.
+In the event the school officials determine it necessary, steps shall be taken to verify an excuse for absence, late arrival, or early dismissal.
+A pattern of absences, late arrivals, or early dismissals may be questioned by school officials when there is reason to suspect forgery or a misrepresentation of facts exists.

 Accident/Illness